Spoiler for this article: the main people who should not take ashwagandha are

 Self = one's own cells.

-In other words, when you strengthen your immunity with ashwagandha, not only the attack on "foreign substances" (immunity) but also the attack on "your own cells" is strengthened, and your own body is torn to pieces.
+In other words.ashwagandha (type of Indian cactus)indicates certainty, emphasis, etc.immunityis strengthened, not only the attack on "foreign substances" (immunity) but also the attack on "one's own cells" is strengthened, and one's own body is torn to shreds.

-If your doctor diagnoses you with an autoimmune disease, do not take ashwagandha.
+If your doctor diagnoses you with an autoimmune disease,ashwagandha (type of Indian cactus)Do not ingest any of the following

 People on sleeping pills: too sleepy.

-sleepJust like medicine.Ashwagandha.sleephormonemelatoninThe effect of secreting 'TheThere are
+sleepJust like medicine.ashwagandha (type of Indian cactus)alsosleephormonemelatoninThe effect of secreting 'TheThere are

 Dangerous because it interferes with daily life.